 Social prospecting is the process of leveraging your network to connect and engage with prospective clients.
 As you already know, your network is valuable in the world of sales.

 When you work in sales, you should be building relationships both in person and online.
-According to LinkedIn's research, B2B buyers rely heavily on both social media and word of mouth — 75% of them use social media to make buying decisions, and 50% use LinkedIn as a source for these decisions.
+According to LinkedIn's research, B2B buyers rely heavily on both social media and word of mouth — 75 percent of them use social media to make buying decisions, and 50 percent use LinkedIn as a source for these decisions.

-What's more, 76% of them say they prefer to work with recommendations from their professional network.
+What's more, 76 percent of them say they prefer to work with recommendations from their professional network.

 Fortunately, there are plenty of tools available to help you expand your network and engage with your existing network.

-More networking apps are constantly emerging, but two stick out as leaders of the pack.
+More networking apps are constantly emerging, but a few stick out as leaders of the pack.
 If you're looking to expand your network with locals, check out Shapr.

 You simply build a professional profile within the app, select hashtags that align with your business interests, and then start swiping right or left to "meet" with others in your area who share relevant interests.